14 Silent Lupus Symptoms You Should Never Ignore

 You’re having a psychotic break

 “Lupus can attack any organ in the body and that includes the brain, sometimes causing psychosis,” Lee says.
 “Many people come in thinking they’ve suddenly got schizophrenia or are going crazy but in reality, it’s the disease.”
-Neurological symptoms of lupus can include hallucinations (both visual and auditory), paranoia, confusion, moodiness, and seizures.
+Neurological symptoms of lupus can include hallucinations (both visual and auditory), paranoia, confusion, moodiness and seizures.
 If you are experiencing these things and have no prior history of mental illness, you may actually be experiencing one of the signs of lupus.
-Don’t miss these signs you’re on the verge of a nervous breakdown.

 You have multiple miscarriages

-Lupus can cause problems with blood clotting, Lee says, and one of the saddest manifestations of this are repeated miscarriages in women.
-Getting pregnant isn’t a problem, but staying pregnant can feel impossible.
+Lupus can cause problems with blood clotting, Lee says, and one of the saddest manifestations of this are repeated miscarriages.
+Getting pregnant may not be a problem, but staying pregnant can feel impossible.
 The clotting can also cause your periods to become heavy or irregular.
 It’s not the most common cause of infertility in women, but if you’re unable to have a baby and have some of these other symptoms, it’s worth getting tested for lupus.

 You have lots of random, unexplained symptoms that don’t go away

-Often called “the great masquerader,” lupus is a tricky disease as the symptoms of lupus mimic so many other illnesses.
+Often called “the great masquerader,” lupus is a tricky disease as its symptoms mimic so many other illnesses.
 “Each person is different in how they’re affected because it depends entirely on which organ is being attacked by the immune system,” Dr. Lee explains.
 Worse, the disease often comes in “flares,” or periods of time where symptoms are particularly bad, interspersed with long periods where you feel fine, making you wonder if you’re just imagining things.
 This means that lupus is often a disease diagnosed only by the process of eliminating all other possible causes, Dr. Lee says—a process which can be extremely frustrating and disheartening for patients as they struggle to find answers.
 Thankfully there is a simple blood test that looks for anti-nuclear antibodies which can be a good indicator of lupus.
 Ultimately, however, you have to trust your body, Dr. Lee says.
 If you feel sick and you’re just not getting better, it’s important to get to the root cause, no matter what that is.
-Next, read about these 42 strange symptoms that can signal a serious disease.

 - Delphine Lee, MD, PhD, director, Dirks/Dougherty Laboratory for Cancer Research and Department of Translational Immunology at John Wayne Cancer Institute in Providence Saint John’s Health Center, Santa Monica, CA.